textX/Arpeggio/docs/index.rst

 You can also change what is considered a whitespace by Arpeggio using the ``ws`` parameter.
 It is a plain string that consists of white-space characters.
 By default it is set to "\t\n\r ".

-For example, to prevent a newline to be treated as whitespace one can write:
+For example, to prevent a newline to be treated as whitespace you could write:

 .. code:: python